sjspielman/tasty/virtual-setup/zoom-procedures.md

 We will use Zoom breakout rooms in the following capacities during training:

 * To provide 1:1 help during instruction as needed.
+* To group participants during exercise portions of instruction.
-* _Optionally_ to group participants on consultation days who are working on similar tasks or the same exercise notebooks.
+* _Optionally_ to group participants during consultation sessions who are working on similar tasks or the same exercise notebooks.

 ### Asking for 1:1 help during instruction

-If you need help from an instructor during instruction days, message the host of the Zoom meeting and let them know that you need help from an instructor.
+If you need help from an instructor during instruction, message the host of the Zoom meeting and let them know that you need help from an instructor.
 We will clearly identify the host of the meeting at the beginning of the session.

 To bring up chat, click the chat icon in the control bar.